- 1 feb 2018

 - DFS channels can not be used for wireless uplink in the US.
 Please use non-DFS channels if you need to use wireless uplink on dual band UAPs.

-- Official UniFi MIBs can be downloaded from
+- Official UniFi MIBs can be downloaded from and (those are 2 different files).

 - A full changelog has been attached, showing changes back to the first public release (1.2.1).